pyconau/2020-website/data/Page/culture.md

 ## Everyone is welcome 🏳️‍🌈

 All members of society are welcome at our event.
 We respect pronouns and preferred names.
+We use [gender-neutral greetings](https://heyguys.cc/).
 We appreciate all backgrounds, and understand that not everyone is a Python programmer.
 This conference is still for you.

 ## We are a programming conference, not a hackercon.